install.packages("devtools")

 This argument works just as in the gets package.
 The

-method simply adds a 0
+method simply adds a 0 and 1 dummy for each

 observation.

-Simply set iis = TRUE
+Simply set iis = TRUE.

 iis_example <- isatpanel(data = EUCO2residential,